AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-11.md

 ### Paginating the Roles (and Permissions)

-Open the `RolesController` and update the index method:
+Open the `RoleManagementController` and update the index method:

 ```php
         $roles = Role::paginate(10);